albertogg/albertogg.github.com/content/blog/unifi-network-raspberrypi.md

 **Note:** additional steps will only work if you have DNS resolution to the IP address of the Raspberry Pi.

-### Install mkcert
+### mkcert certificate

 For the certificate we will use mkcert. [mkcert][mkcert] is a simple zero-config tool to make locally trusted development certificates with any names you'd like.

+At this point we are assuming that you have `dnsmasq` or local DNS resolution that will allow you resolve `unifi-controller.home.arpa` to the IP address of the Raspberry Pi.

 Generate the cert.
-At this point we are assuming that you have `dnsmasq` and that you are able to resolve `unifi-controller.home.arpa` to the IP address of you Raspberry Pi.

     mkcert "unifi-controller.home.arpa"